michael-mcmasters/fullstack-website-template/README.md

 terraform apply
 ```

-The console will log your API Gateway endpoint (your backend) and your Cloudwatch domain name (your website)
+The console will log your API Gateway endpoint (your backend) and your Cloudfront domain name (your website)

 ### 3) Prepare Code